-- Complete fluency both spoken and written, in at least one of the working languages of the Conference (French or English), with good command of the other; knowledge of other languages desirable.
+- Excellent command, both spoken and written, of either English or French; good command of the other, knowledge of other languages is desirable; and

-Type of appointment and duration: two-year contract (with a six-month probationary period), possibility for renewal (medical clearance required).
+Type of appointment and duration: two-year contract, possibility for renewal.

-Applications: written applications should be sent by e-mail, with Curriculum Vitae, letter of motivation and contact information for at least two references, to be addressed to the Secretary General, e-mail: email@example.com.
+Applications: written applications should be made by e-mail, with Curriculum Vitae, letter of motivation, application form, and contact details of at least two references, to be addressed to the Head of Human Resources, at < email@example.com >.